slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On growing old

 <!--
+> *"It takes a very long time to become young."
+-- Pablo Picasso*
 “As a grown man you should know better than to go around advising people.” -- Bertolt Brecht
 > *"Old age is too high a price to pay for maturity.*
 > *"Men fear death, as children fear to go in the dark; and as that natural fear in children is increased with tales, so is the other."